 Have you noticed, attentive readers, how much I love smoked fish?
 (Permit me to introduce into evidence Exhibit A and Exhibit B.) This is because smoked fish has a very delicious flavor!
 For lack of a more articulate explanation!

 A few weeks ago, a multi-block power failure compromised the menu of the blowout cocktail party my mother was about to start cooking for.
 Mom’s next-door neighbor, Marsha, came to the rescue by contributing this delicacy, which requires no electricity to prepare.
-I am in no way using hyperbole when I say that I could eat this dish every minute of every day forever.
+I am in no way using hyperbole when I say that I could eat this smoked trout spread every minute of every day forever.
 It makes me wish I were a circus seal in training at a really nice circus where they reward obedient seals with this spread, on baguette slices, with a glass of wine.
 And a crisp green salad.
 And the seals live in luxury hotel rooms with an ocean view, spotless bathrooms, and cable TV.
 That would be cool.

-8 ounces smoked trout*, skin and any bones removed
+- 8 ounces smoked trout*, skin and any bones removed

-¼ cup lemon juice
+- ¼ cup lemon juice

-½ teaspoon white pepper
+- ½ teaspoon white pepper

-3 - 5 tablespoons mayonnaise
+- 3 - 5 tablespoons mayonnaise

-2 tablespoons chopped chives
+- 2 tablespoons chopped chives

-In a small serving bowl, mash trout well.
-Add lemon juice and white pepper.
-If you're using canned trout, stir in about 3 tablespoons of mayonnaise; if using vacuum-packed trout, use about 5 tablespoons.
+- If you're using canned trout, stir in about 3 tablespoons of mayonnaise; if using vacuum-packed trout, use about 5 tablespoons.
 (Give or take, depending on how moist you want the spread to be.)
-Sprinkle chives on top of spread.

-Serve with crackers or sliced bread.
+- Serve with crackers or sliced bread.